crispthinking/rust-workshop/exercises/hello-world.md

 Note that the function no longer needs the `pub` modifier.

-This block must contain a deifnition for each method in the trait.
+This block must contain a definition for each method in the trait.
 For our `Greetable` trait there is just one: `name`.

 We can now update our `greet` method to accept any type which is `Greetable`: